Germanifold91/Germanifold91/README.md

 ### Hi there 👋
+B.Sc. in Mathematics from McGill University, with expertise in data analysis and machine learning model lifecycle, including development and deployment.
+Experienced in ETL processes, leveraging Python, Spark, and Microsoft Azure.
+Skilled in transforming data insights into actionable solutions, positioning me as a versatile Machine Learning Engineer.
 <!--
 **Germanifold91/Germanifold91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.